-Training and study materials in various languages, information on Job Practice Areas, primary references, publications, articles, the ISACA Journal, review courses, exam prep community, terminology lists, a glossary and more are available at ISACA.org.
+Training and study materials in various languages, information on job practice areas, primary references, publications, articles, the ISACA Journal, review courses, an exam prep community, terminology lists, a glossary and more are available at ISACA.org.
 Additionally, Udemy offers comprehensive training for the certification exam.

 Other ISACA certification program elements

 In addition to CISM, ISACA offers numerous certifications for those interested in information security and best practices.
 Other credentials worth considering include the following: